datosmic/datosmic.github.io/_posts/PowerShell/PowerShell Tutorial/2024-01-20-HowTo-PowerShell.md

 #### PowerShell Core

 PowerShell Core is .NET Core version and platform independent.
-To run PowerShell Core Edition, you need to first [install PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4) in your system.
+To run PowerShell Core Edition, we need to first [install PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4) in our system.
 Once its installed in the system then

 1. To Open, Search for `PowerShell` in Windows Search